FAA orders engine inspections after Southwest explosion

 In August 2016, a Southwest flight made a safe emergency landing in Pensacola, Florida, after a fan blade separated from the same type of engine and debris ripped a hole above the left wing.
 That incident prompted the U.S. Federal Aviation Administration to propose last year that similar fan blades undergo ultrasonic inspections and be replaced if they failed.

-Reporting by Alwyn Scott, Jonathan Allen and Alana Wise in New York, David Shepardson in Washington and Brendan O'Brien in Milwaukee; Additional reporting by Arunima Banerjee in Bengaluru; Writing by Scott Malone and Dan Whitcomb; Editing by Susan Thomas and Leslie Adler
+Reporting by Alwyn Scott, Jonathan Allen and Alana Wise in New York, David Shepardson in Washington, Scott Malone in Boston, Arunima Banerjee in Bengaluru and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Susan Thomas and Leslie Adler